 Tiles will resize to fit the width of the screen.
-Specify the Height of the dashboard.
+Specify the Height of the Dashboard.

 Tiles will not resize.
-Specify the Height and Width of the dashboard.
+Specify the Height and Width of the Dashboard.

 Use the Snap to Grid icon to choose if tiles should snap to the grid lines.

-Tip: Older dashboards default to Canvas Fit: None and snapping off.
+Note: Legacy Dashboards default to Canvas Fit: None and snapping off.

 Select a tile, then click the tile menu icon to access some additional options for managing tiles.

-You can Delete a tile from the dashboard.
+You can Delete a tile from the Dashboard.
 You can Copy a tile then Paste it next to another.
 You can Expand a tile to temporarily fill the screen, then Collapse it back into place.
-And you can Refresh the data in Reports and Visualizations.
+And you can Refresh the data in reports and visualizations.